aantron/ocaml.org/data/planet/ocamlpro/asmocaml.md

 <p>Gaetan Dubreil (3 April 2016 at 11 h 16 min):</p>
 <blockquote>
 <p>Thank you for this attractive and informative post.
-Just to be sure, is it not &lsquo;t&rsquo; rather than &lsquo;l&rsquo; that must be past to the fold_left function?
+Just to be sure, is it not ‘t’ rather than ‘l’ that must be past to the fold_left function?
-You said &ldquo;we only have tail calls now&rdquo; but I don&rsquo;t see any none tail calls in the first place, am I wrong?</p>
+You said “we only have tail calls now” but I don’t see any none tail calls in the first place, am I wrong?</p>
 </blockquote>
 <p>Pierre Chambart (4 April 2016 at 14 h 48 min):</p>
 <blockquote>